 What is SB 1882?

-The Texas Legislature signed Senate Bill 1882 into effect during 2017 to encourage districts to use partnerships to improve student outcomes by offering two new benefits: 1) approved partnerships may receive additional state funding for the partnership school, and 2) schools with an unacceptable accountability rating are eligible to receive a two-year exemption from specific accountability interventions.
+The Texas Legislature signed SB 1882 into law in 2017.
+This bill incentivizes districts to create district-charter partnerships to improve student outcomes by offering two benefits: partnerships may receive additional state funding for the partnership school, and schools that received an overall F rating under state accountability are eligible to receive a two-year exemption from specific accountability interventions.

-Are Partnership School benefits only for Turnaround Schools?
+Are Texas Partnership benefits only for Turnaround Schools?

 No, districts may also pursue benefits for Innovation schools.
-Innovation Schools include existing district schools that were not unacceptable the year prior to becoming a partnership school, and newly launched schools with a new county district campus number (including early childhood programs serving PK3).
+Innovation Schools include existing district schools that received an acceptable overall A, B, C, or Drating the year prior to becoming a partnership school and newly launched schools with a new county district campus number.

 Are all districts eligible to apply for Partnership School benefits (SB 1882)?